 Activating the domain cannot be undone.
 You can withdraw the request before activation, but not after you've activated it.

-As a System Administrator, you can change the identity type for the users in your organization.
-For example, if you created users on the Admin Console using Adobe IDs, you can change these to Enterprise IDs or Federated IDs.
-For details on Enterprise IDs or Federated IDs, see the Adobe-supported identity types section, in this document.
+As a System Administrator, you can change the identity type for the users in your organization from Adobe ID type users to Enterprise ID or Federated ID type users.
+Alternatively, you can switch Enterprise ID or Federated ID type users to Adobe ID.
+For details on user identity types, see the Adobe-supported identity types section, in this document.

 Ensure that you specify the correct country code for the users.
 This code must match the country in which their assets are located.